-The under eye area is very quickly effected by and shows aging.
-The delicate skin under the eye tends to not only wrinkle but also accumulate fat and water in the form of bags under the eyes.
+The under eye area is very vulnerable to showing signs of stress and aging.
+The delicate skin under the eye tends to not only wrinkle, but also accumulate fat and water in the form of bags under the eyes.
 This area is very hard to improve without actual lower eyelid (blepharoplasty) surgery, which many patients opt not to do.
 Blepharoplasty is a surgical procedure, which is performed with anesthesia.
 The treatment removes the under eye fat deposits either from the inside of the eyelids, or, by cutting the skin from the outside, sucking out the fat and placing sutures to reattach the skin.
-In either way, there is bruising and swelling lasting up to 2 weeks and surgical risks that accompany the procedures.
+With both techniques, there is bruising and swelling that can last up to 2 weeks and surgical risks that accompany the procedures.
 One of the most common ones is ectropion, where too much skin and fat taken out of the lower lid can pull down the lid and the patient can’t close their eyes.
 This can lead to a whole slew of complications, including dry eyes.

 Ask a question